 The sounds are supported by Yamaha’s own Advanced Wave Memory (AWM) Stereo Sampling technology.
 Yamaha’s AWM system brings to life three layers of full concert piano samples and puts them at the disposal of the responsive touch of the piano player.
 Whoever may be in control of the machine, whether playing pianissimo or fortissimo, the AWM system allows the piano to respond accordingly and foster the best possible performance.
 The P-35, however, only comes with 32 notes of polyphony, but in my time playing the machine I didn’t run into any dropped notes.

-Below, please take a look at the best selling digital pianos on Amazon, and see how their prices and features compare to the Yamaha P35 (note: the P45 has replaced the P35):
+Below, please take a look at a handful of best selling digital pianos online, and see how their prices and features compare to the Yamaha P35 (note: the P45 has replaced the P35):

 Tones, Keybed, and Other Features